voschezang/coding-handbook/README.md

 # Coding Handbook

-This is a diverse collection of ideas surrounding software engineering.
-It features ideas related to computer science, systems theory, management and human behaviour.
+This repository attempts to ***decode*** organizations and the people within.
+It features ideas and patterns from many different domains, such as computer science, management, and psychology.
 It is meant as a living document that organizes thoughts and ideas.

-It does not contain advice.
+Disclaimer, this repository does not contain advice.

 ## Index